slatedocs/slate/source/includes/http_api/_chats.md

 Start a new chat with a visitor in the given room.

 `POST /api/v5/orgs/<organization_id>/rooms/<room_id>/visitors/<visitor_id>/chats`

+Creating a new chat using this endpoint does not require any attributes and therefore the payload is not required.
+However, it accepts the following get parameters:

 Parameter | Format | Default | Description
 :---------|:-------|:--------|------------